Srushti2002/Applle-Clone/README.md

-Created Clone of apple website
+Created Clone of apple website.